mukil/dm4-notifications/README.md

 # DMX Notifications

 The DMX Notifications plugin makes it easy for developers to create persistent notifications across sessions and screens.

-It furthermore takes care that the notifications end up in the recipients _Private Workspace_.
+Important: There are several privacy-related issues unsolved (see https://git.dmx.systems/dmx-plugins/dmx-notifications/-/issues/10).
+The current version is experimental and released for DEMO purposes only.
+Furthermore, the type definition should not be used as a template for other plugins (see https://git.dmx.systems/dmx-plugins/dmx-notifications/-/issues/12).
+The latest version does not resemble the feature of the DM 4 version yet (see https://git.dmx.systems/dmx-plugins/dmx-notifications/-/issues/11).

 The use case is: